mainej/license_finder_upgrade/README.md

 There should be no output, but a new file should exist in your `doc/` directory (or whichever directory `license_finder` typically stores files in) called `dependency_decisions.yml`.
 You may want to review this file for accuracy and completeness.
+See the `license_finder` version 2 README for information about storing this file in version control.

 You can delete all the other `doc/dependencies*` files, if you want.
-If you want to keep some textual reports, see the version 2.0 `license_finder` docs about `license_finder report`.
+If you want to keep some textual reports, see the version 2 `license_finder` README docs about `license_finder report`.
 You should at least delete `doc/dependencies.db` since it is not used by `license_finder` version 2.0 and up.